Volkswagen Beetle in Mexico: Export to Europe

 In 1985, exportations to Europe ended, and a grey metallic special edition called the Jubilée Käfer (50 Jahre Käfer = 50 years Beetle in German) was launched.
 It had newly designed steel wheels (as seen in some convertible models in the late 70s), and its engine was the 1200cc 34CV (33 hp) DIN.
 This edition was only available in the European markets where the Mexican Beetle was sold.
 At this time (model year 1986), the Mexican Volkswagen receives the larger rear window from 1972 and later German Beetles, and the bulged rear apron of the 1975 and later German Beetles.

 In mid-1986, a new Limited Edition was launched in Mexico: The Volkswagen Europa Edition 1.
 This was the first Volkswagen available in Mexico in many years painted in black; besides this special painting, this new Limited Edition had chrome hub caps (the norm in the 80's were matt finished hub caps), inside it had seats upholstered in a honeycomb black and white design with Recaro headrests, plus an AM/FM stereo cassette player radio (usually the only audio equipment available on Mexican Beetles were the eternal Sapphire XI AM monoaural radio) with two speakers and a basket below the dashboard, as well as side and rear special badges.
 This year, the Volkswagen received a "double diagonal" braking system, already used in all the Beetle for export to Europe, this system was characterized by connecting the right front brake, with the rear left brake, and vice versa.
 In addition, the Volkswagen received an intermittent modality in its wiper/washer system.
 However, the metallic colors were no longer available.

 In 1987 the company introduced a new limited edition model: The Volkswagen Europa Edition 2.
 The differences from the 1986 edition 1 were: its color was Grey Metallic, its front seats had normal headrests, though, they were now upholstered in grey tweed cloth with red and blue thin stripes.
 Additionally the basket below the dashboard was no longer available, but the Edition 2 gained tinted windows.
 This was the first Mexican Beetle available with such equipment; however, the auto kept the chrome hub caps and its AM/FM stereo cassette radio.

-In 2000 the Volkswagen Beetle was relaunched in Europe, by Wheeler International Ltd. Sold by Apple 2000, these cars are lovingly referred to as Apple Bugs.
-They were sold in either LHD or RHD layouts and customisation packages making each car different depending on who purchased it new.
-TV, Radio and print advertisements were run with the tag line "If you love the looks of the great classic car but are scared of a restoration project - then this car is for you."
-This proved to be a successful advertising campaign for Wheeler International Ltd and created a lot of interest from buyers who had previously owns a Beetle in their teens and wanted to relive the experience in a brand new car.